DNS in Microsoft Azure – Part 1

 Hi everyone,

 In this series of posts I’m going to talk about a technology, that while old, still provides a critical foundational service.
 Yes folks, we’re going to cover Domain Naming System (DNS).
-Specifically, we’re going to look at the options for private DNS in Microsoft Azure and what the positives and negatives are of each pattern.
-I’m going to go into this assuming you have a basic knowledge of DNS and understand the namespaces, various record types, forward and reverse lookup zones, recursive and iterative queries, DNS forwarding and conditional forwarding, and other core DNS concepts.
-If any of those are unfamiliar to you, take some time to review the basics then come back to this post.
+Specifically, we’re going to look at how internal DNS (non-public) works in Microsoft Azure and what the positives and negatives are of each pattern.
+I’m going to go into this assuming you have a basic knowledge of DNS and understand the namespaces, different record types, forward and reverse lookup zones, recursive and iterative queries, DNS forwarding and conditional forwarding, and other core DNS concepts.
+If those topics are unfamiliar to you, I’d suggest reading through DNS 101 by RedHat

-Before we jump into the DNS options in Azure, I first want to cover the 168.63.129.16 address.
+Now that I’ve established our vocabulary for DNS, I want to cover the 168.63.129.16 address.
 If you’ve ever done anything even basic in Azure, you’ve probably run into this address or used it without knowing it.
 This public IP address is owned by Microsoft and is presented as a virtual IP address serving as a communication channel to the host node for a number of platform resources.
 It provides functionality such as virtual machine (VM) agent communication of the VM’s ready state, health state, enables the VM to obtain an IP address via DHCP, and you guessed it, enables the VM to leverage Azure DNS services.
 The address is static and is the same for any VNet you create in every Azure region.
-Fun fact, some geolocation services will report this IP as being based out of Hong Kong and I’m sure you can imagine how that works when something like a WAF is in place with regional IP restrictions.
-Fun times. 🙂

 Traffic is routed to and from this virtual IP address through the subnet gateway.
 If you run a route print on a Windows machine, you can see this route defined in the routing table of the VM.